What Are Your Appeal Options?

 The person who files the appeal is called the “appellant.”
 In a criminal context, the defendant who was found guilty in the trial court becomes the appellant by filing an appeal of his conviction and/or sentence.

-The party responding to the appeal is the government and is referred to as the “appellee.”
+The party responding to the appeal is referred to as the “appellee.”
+In a criminal context, this is most often the government.

 The arguments attorneys make on appeal are usually submitted in writing called a “brief.”

-The appellant files the initial brief that contains arguments in support of why either the conviction should be overturned or the sentence should be reduced.
+The appellant files the initial brief that contains arguments in support of why either the conviction should be overturned and/or the sentence should be reduced.

 The appellee responds with a “reply brief.”
 If the appellant so desires, he or she can file a written and final response to the reply brief.